I would like to see the following stipulation added to my future prenup:

 I know this sounds extreme but hear me out.

 I’ve been doing a lot of research on relationships over the years and I have discovered more UNHAPPY marriages than happy ones.
-Truthfully, in my life I can tell you that I can count on both hands how many truly happy and successful couples I know – and I still have fingers left over.
+Truthfully, I can count on both hands how many truly happy and successful couples I know – and still have fingers left over.

-I have spoken to newlyweds, high school sweethearts, elderly couples with great grandchildren… couples who have met online, couples who have only ever dated each other and friends that simply decided to get married.
+I have spoken to newlyweds, high school sweethearts, elderly couples with great grandchildren… couples who have met online, couples who have only ever dated each other and friends who simply decided to get married.
 I know women who married men just to have children and I know men who married women just because they were tired of being single.
-I know WAY too many people who got married because it’s what was expected of them – the way life was always explained to them from birth.
+I know WAY too many people who got married because it’s what was expected of them – the Way Of Life explained to them from birth.

-What I’ve learned is this: learn yourself before you decide to join forces with someone else.
+What I’ve determined is this: learn yourself before you decide to join forces with someone else.

 There’s a catch there.
 Because the whole point of being IN a relationship is to have someone to grow with, to have that person with you to experience life – right?
 But too many people seem to be rushing the part where they grow alone and experience parts of life on their own FIRST.

-I have come across a few people who are so determined to have someone in their lives that they honestly don’t believe they’re living a full life without a partner.
+I have come across a few people who are so focused on having someone in their lives they honestly don’t believe they’re living a full life without a partner.
 That they’re not okay unless they have a mate.
-That breaks my heart a little but mostly it baffles me.
+It breaks my heart a little but mostly it baffles me.

-I grew up with the fairy tails, I sang the ballads, I swooned when Jerry Maguire uttered the immortal words… but those words are so misleading!
-They’re a beautiful sentiment but somewhere along the line people began treating it like one of the Ten Commandments.
+I grew up with the fairy tales, I sang the ballads, I swooned when Jerry Maguire uttered the immortal words… but those words are hold so much power!
+It’s a beautiful sentiment but somewhere along the line people began treating it like one of the Ten Commandments.
 “Thou completists me,”

 By all accounts, the Mona Lisa is a masterpiece and 100% complete regardless of the frame you put around her.
 That being said, finding the RIGHT frame highlights her best features and enhances the artwork.

-I love the romance of the words but I don’t like how many people truly believe they’re incomplete without someone else.
+I love the romance of the language but I don’t like how many people truly believe they’re incomplete without someone else.